 Introduction to the R Statistical Computing Environment

-The statistical programming language and computing environment S has become the de facto standard among statisticians.
-The S language has two major implementations: the commercial product S-PLUS, and the free, open-source R, which is the subject of these introductory lectures.
-A statistical software "package," such as SPSS, is primarily oriented toward combining instructions with rectangular case-by-variable datasets to produce (often voluminous) output.
-Such packages make it easy to perform routine data analysis tasks, but they make it relatively difficult to do things that are innovative or nonstandard, or to extend the built-in capabilities of the package.
+A statistical software "package," such as SPSS, is primarily oriented toward combining instructions, possibly entered via a point-and-click interface, with rectangular case-by-variable datasets to produce (often voluminous) output.
+Such packages make it easy to perform routine data analysis tasks, but they make it relatively difficult to do things that are innovative or nonstandard -- or to extend the built-in capabilities of the package.

 In contrast, a good statistical computing environment makes routine data analysis easy and also supports convenient programming.
-R fulfills both of these requirements and users can readily write programs that add to its already impressive facilities.
+R fulfills both of these requirements, and users can readily write programs that add to its already impressive facilities.
+Thousands of R add-on "packages," freely available on the Internet in the Comprehensive R Archive Network (CRAN), extend the capabilities of R to almost every area of statistical data analysis.
 R is also particularly capable in the area of statistical graphics.

 Fees: Consult the fee structure.